vmware-tanzu/cartographer-site/content/docs/v0.7.0/tutorials/lifecycle.md

 $ kubectl get -o yaml pipelineruns linter-pipeline-run-123az
 ```

-In the metadata we can see familiar labels indicating Carto objects used to create this templated object.
-We can also
+In the metadata we can see familiar labels indicating Carto objects were used to create this templated object.
+We can
-see that the object is owned by the runnable.
+also see that the object is owned by the workload.

 ```yaml
 apiVersion: tekton.dev/v1beta1